Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Some choose to buy antique engagement rings because they like the style, the story, or because it’s environmentally-friendly.
 But in general, we recommend a vintage engagement ring from a trustworthy dealer instead of a true antique.
 It’s often difficult to verify the quality of an antique, and there are trustworthy vendors who carry vintage rings that are made to last.

 The good news: you can achieve the same vintage look without the concerns of an actual antique.
 Vintage engagement rings range in style, shape, and precious metal.
 Many antique engagement rings feature beautiful, ornate details such as filigree and milgrain.
-From regal rose gold halos to two-tone scalloped rings, there’s a wide selection of timeless styles to choose from.
+From regal rose gold halos like this one from James Allen to two-tone scalloped rings like here from Blue Nile, there’s a wide selection of timeless styles to choose from.

 The best retailers for vintage engagement rings are James Allen and Blue Nile.
 They are the top two vendors with a track record of high-quality vintage rings.
 For actual antiques, we recommend Abe Mor because they have a high standard for recycled jewelry, and offer a personalized experience.

 Learn more about the best places to buy vintage engagement rings and what to look for.

 Let’s go into more detail, starting from the top:

 Blue Nile carries a large inventory of high-quality diamonds and antique engagement ring settings.
 Blue Nile is especially known for their strong partnerships with jewelry manufacturers, designers, and diamond suppliers.

 With low overhead costs, Blue Nile can keep their prices competitive without sacrificing on the quality of their rings.
 You can view any ring up-close before purchase, thanks to the high-tech imagery available on their website.